What is a Primary Care Network? (2024)

 How are PCNs Managed?

-Whilst the Clinical Director could be classified as the leader, decisions are often made collectively by the general practice partners, practice managers and other senior clinicians representing their practices.
+While the clinical director can be classified as the leader, decisions are often made collectively by the general practice partners, practice managers, and other senior clinicians representing their practices.

 Many networks also have a management function led by a PCN Manager and an administrative team.
 With many networks managing half a million pounds and more, it's essential that PCNs create an infrastructure to manage their day-to-day business and services.